1587/speaking-exam/00-part3.md

 My answer:

 ```
-We judge its quality by sales data/volume and customer reviews.
+I judge its quality by sales data/volume and customer reviews.

 It's silk.
 Because our silk is so beautiful that people like to buy it as a gift.